 l)F5|<|?183 |-]-]# |_1N() |-|e;|=

-"Leet speak" is a form of obfuscated writing which replaces letters with numbers, symbols, other letters, or combinations of the above that resemble whatever letter is being expressed.
+"Leet speak" (or "1337 Sp34k") is a form of obfuscated writing which replaces letters with numbers, symbols, other letters, or combinations of the above that resemble whatever letter is being expressed.

 A similar phenomenon of chatspeak, which consists of abbreviations, like "lol", "wtf", and "omg".
 Chatspeak also usually omits punctuation and capitalization.
-Originally, both of the above were for speed or for convenience in typing on handheld devices, but now it is mostly done for parody or simply out of laziness.
+Originally leet speak came into being as a way for hackers, crackers and pirates to circumvent the primitive word-based censoring on bulletin boards, while chatspeak was born out of a need for for speed and convenience when typing on handheld devices.
+Nowadays both are mostly done for parody or simply out of laziness.
 Chatspeak, along with numerous other forms of net slang, has been a tremendous influence on leet, so expect loads of overlap.
 Kitty pidgin is the specific mixture of the above inspired by LOLCats